trallard/pycon2020-azure-functions/docs/06_complete_scenario.rst

 ------------------------------
 We need to create two more output bindings:

-- SendGrid: we will use this to send the daily email
+- SendGrid: to send an email with the report
-- Azure Blob Storage: we will save the output figures Here
+- Azure Blob Storage: to save the output of the functions

 Blob Storage
 ******************************